-Genesis Philanthropy Group is a global proactive grant-making institution, seeking to work with entities that share our mission and that can meaningfully and effectively engage Russian-speaking Jews.
+Genesis Philanthropy Group is a global proactive grant-making institution, seeking to work with entities that share our mission and that can meaningfully and effectively engage their audiences to advance our common goals.

 Taglit Birthright Israel